NULabNortheastern/digitalassignmentshowcase/multi-domain-modules/fa24-dong-CHNS4800-storymap-wordpress/readme.md

 This module will cover developing a StoryMap and creating and designing a website using WordPress.
 It covers best practices and questions to consider before creating your StoryMap and demonstrates steps for using Knight Lab’s StoryMap.
 It then covers how to create a website with WordPress and best practices in website creation.

 ## Learning Goals
--Understand the particular choices made when building a map -Understand how to collect data for mapping -Understand KnightLab StoryMap's interface and where it gathers its information -Understand the layout and choices available through WordPress -Articulate your intended audience and design choices to appeal to that audience
+- Understand the particular choices made when building a map
+- Understand how to collect data for mapping
+- Understand KnightLab StoryMap's interface and where it gathers its information
+- Understand the layout and choices available through WordPress
+- Articulate your intended audience and design choices to appeal to that audience

 ## Learning Objectives
--Articulate particular choices made when telling a story using a map -Follow a step-by-step guide for creating, saving, and publishing maps using KnightLab StoryMap -Implement data into KnightLab StoryMap, including location information, images, and text -Navigate StoryMap's map markers and location-finding system -Create a WordPress website
+- Articulate particular choices made when telling a story using a map
+- Follow a step-by-step guide for creating, saving, and publishing maps using KnightLab StoryMap
+- Implement data into KnightLab StoryMap, including location information, images, and text
+- Navigate StoryMap's map markers and location-finding system
+- Create a WordPress website
--Use specific CMS features, like the “Add” function -Create a blog section on the WordPress website
+- Use specific CMS features, like the “Add” function
+- Create a blog section on the WordPress website

 ## Materials for Module